johannschopplich/nuxt-api-party/docs/guide/caching.md

 You can cache your API responses to improve performance between multiple calls like for page navigation.

 ::: info
-Responses from `useApiPartyData` are cached by default.
-On the other hand, you have to enable caching for `$apiParty` manually.
+Responses from `useMyApiData` are cached by default.
+On the other hand, you have to enable caching for `$myApi` manually.
 :::

 ## Caching Strategy